nickgamb/mindgardenai-site/src/pages/index.md

 ---
 templateKey: index-page
-title: Transform Your Mental Health Journey with MindGarden AI
+title: "Introducing MindGarden AI: Your Cloud-Native BCI Research Platform"
 image: /img/MindGarden_Banner.png
-heading: Enhance Your Mental Health with MindGarden AI
-subheading: Driving Mental Wellness Innovation with Neurotechnology and AI
+heading: End to End BCI Research Pipline In The Cloud
+subheading: "Let us handle the complexity so that you can focus on the science. "
 mainpitch:
   title: Coming Soon!
   description: >-
-    At MindGarden, our mission is to create accessible, effective mental health solutions for everyone.
+    At MindGarden, our mission is to create accessible, effective mental and cognitive health solutions for everyone.

     Join us on this new and exciting journey!
-Follow on social media and check back regularly for new blogs and podcast episodes.
+Follow on social media and check back regularly for updates, new blogs and podcast episodes.
-description: " "
+description: "The MindGarden AI Research Platform is your cloud-native solution for streamlining every aspect of your hashtag#BCI research pipeline.
+We manage the technical complexities, allowing you to focus on the science that truly matters.
+Effortlessly collaborate with remote teams and participants worldwide, stream live sensor data from devices like PiEEG or OpenBCI, and securely store it for in-depth analysis.
+From data processing and ML model training to running experiments and compensating participants, MindGarden AI empowers you to conduct groundbreaking research with ease. "
 intro:
-  blurbs:
+  blurbs: []
-    - image: /img/home-mental-health-metrics.png
-      title: Multimodal Analysis
-      text: AI-driven algorithms are used to analyze data across multiple modalities.
-        By training detailed models of individual behavior over time, we provide deep insights, predictive analytics, and proactive mental health interventions, making personalized care accessible for everyone.
-    - image: /img/eeg_android.jpg
-      title: Brainwave Scanning
-      text: Leveraging EEG data, we unlock profound insights into brain activity and mental states.
-This empowers the creation of innovative mental health solutions and highly personalized interventions.
-    - image: /img/journal.png
-      title: Intelligent Journaling
-      text: Self-reported experiences through journals provide invaluable insights into an individual's conscious mind and perception of reality.
-This data, enriched with sentiment analysis and detection of recurring themes and entities, enhances our detailed behavioral models over time.
-    - image: /img/ultracortex.jpg
-      title: BCI Integration
-      text: Brain-computer interfaces (BCI) pave the way for groundbreaking advancements in mental health monitoring and intervention, offering novel solutions to enhance mental well-being.
-  heading: Enhance Your Mental Health with MindGarden AI
-  description: We're leveraging the power of neurotechnology and machine learning
-    to transform mental health care.
-We're committed to understanding the human brain's intricacies and using this knowledge to develop accessible, personalized cognitive health solutions.
-Join our blog and podcast (soon) to follow our journey, gain insights from experts, and explore the latest in neurotech research.
+  heading: End to End BCI Research Pipline In The Cloud
+  description: The MindGarden AI Research Platform is your cloud-native solution
+    for streamlining every aspect of your hashtag#BCI research pipeline.
+We manage the technical complexities, allowing you to focus on the science that truly matters.
+Effortlessly collaborate with remote teams and participants worldwide, stream live sensor data from devices like PiEEG or OpenBCI, and securely store it for in-depth analysis.
+From data processing and ML model training to running experiments and compensating participants, MindGarden AI empowers you to conduct groundbreaking research with ease.
 main:
-  heading: Enhance Your Mental Health with MindGarden AI
-  description: We're leveraging the power of neurotechnology and machine learning
-    to transform mental health care.
-We're committed to understanding the human brain's intricacies and using this knowledge to develop accessible, personalized cognitive health solutions.
-Join our blog and podcast (soon) to follow our journey, gain insights from experts, and explore the latest in neurotech research.
+  heading: End to End BCI Research Pipline In The Cloud
+  description: The MindGarden AI Research Platform is your cloud-native solution
+    for streamlining every aspect of your hashtag#BCI research pipeline.
+We manage the technical complexities, allowing you to focus on the science that truly matters.
+Effortlessly collaborate with remote teams and participants worldwide, stream live sensor data from devices like PiEEG or OpenBCI, and securely store it for in-depth analysis.
+From data processing and ML model training to running experiments and compensating participants, MindGarden AI empowers you to conduct groundbreaking research with ease.
   image1:
-    alt: AI-driven algorithms are used analyze data across multiple modalities.
-By training detailed models of individual behavior over time, we provide deep insights, predictive analytics, and proactive mental health interventions, making personalized care accessible for everyone.
+    alt: remove
-    image: /img/home-mental-health-metrics.png
+    image: /img/MindGarden.png
   image2:
-    alt: Leveraging EEG data, we unlock profound insights into brain activity and mental states.
-This empowers the creation of innovative mental health solutions and highly personalized interventions.
+    alt: remove
-    image: /img/eeg_android.jpg
+    image: /img/MindGarden.png
   image3:
-    alt: Self-reported experiences through journals provide invaluable insights into an individual's conscious mind and perception of reality.
-This data, enriched with sentiment analysis and detection of recurring themes and entities, enhances our detailed behavioral models over time.
+    alt: remove
-    image: /img/journal.png
+    image: /img/MindGarden.png
 ---